mamueluth/ros_team_workspace/docs/use-cases/ros_packages/setup_robot_description_package.rst

 .. _uc-setup-robot-description:

-This use-case describes how to set up a robot description package using scripts from ROS Team Workspace (RosTeamWS) framework.
+This use-case describes how to set up a robot description package using scripts from ROS Team Workspace (RTW) framework.
 The package follows as far as possible best practices for `robot support packages <http://wiki.ros.org/Industrial/Tutorials/WorkingWithRosIndustrialRobotSupportPackages>`_ from ROS-Industrial consortia. (**This has to be verified!**)